PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 On the counter disinformation part we rely on, well, journalism, but also our citizens practicing journalism.

-Fact checking, for example, is a popular pastime for Taiwanese students to do their exercise and so on.
+Fact checking, for example, is a popular pastime [laughs] for Taiwanese students to do their exercise and so on.

 So once we are armed with so-called antibodies of the mind, we're less vulnerable to the disinformation attacks.